cloudfoundry-tutorials/what-is-cf/content/docs/overview.md

 ## The Cloud Foundry way

-The Cloud Foundry Way focuses on cross-team efficiency through well established cloud-native opinions and high levels of automation.
+The Cloud Foundry way focuses on cross-team efficiency through well established cloud-native opinions and high levels of automation.
 To understand what this really means, it is useful to ask the question: _"why does your custom development organization exist?"_

 If you have a custom development shop, it is likely to build apps that drive your business.
 However, you need to do so within the confines of tight budgets.
 Therefore, you need to move quickly and in a lean fashion, while maintaining good security posture and presence.
 So what do you need to achieve this?